 - In a bowl, beat the coconut cream (it should be fairly stiff from being in the fridge overnight) until thick and creamy,

-- Add the honey, starting with 2 Tbsp and adding more if needed.
+- Add the honey, starting with 2 tablespoon and adding more if needed.
 Continue to beat until desired, consistency is achieved.
 Place in fridge if the cake needs longer in the freezer to solidify,

 To Assemble (part 2)